fedemahf/blog/_posts/2024-04-11-reverse-proxing-multiple-github-pages-websites-into-one-subdomain-using-nginx.md

 But that's not enough for me.
 I want all my static websites to live under my domain, [federico.mahfoud.ar](https://federico.mahfoud.ar).

-I decided it was about time to dive into nginx.
+I decided it was about time to dive into NGINX.
 I searched for a "getting started" kind of video and found [NGINX Tutorial for Beginners](https://www.youtube.com/watch?v=9t9Mp0BGnyI) by *freeCodeCamp*.
 This video opened my eyes and made me understand that the `proxy_pass` directive was what I needed.

 ## Prerequisites